cleitonsouza01/trade/docs/api/trade.accumulator.md

         }
     }
 ```
-The logging param is by default set to False; the accumulator
-will not log any operation, just accumulate the quantity and
+Logging by default is set to False; the accumulator will not log any operation,
-calculate the average price and results related to the asset
+just accumulate the quantity and calculate the average price and results related
-after each call to accumulate_operation(),
+to the asset after each call to accumulate_operation(), accumulate_daytrade()
-accumulate_daytrade() and accumulate_event().
+and accumulate_event().

-If logging is set to True the accumulator will log the data
-passed on every call to accumulate_operation(),
+If logging is set to True the accumulator will log the data passed on every call
-accumulate_daytrade() and accumulate_event().
+to accumulate_operation(), accumulate_daytrade() and accumulate_event().

 #### log_occurrence(self, occurrence):
 Log Operation, Daytrade and Event objects.